 The most familiar term to describe these type of vehicles are mild or micro-hybrid cars.
-They have been designed to operate with advanced fuel efficiency in mind, hence reducing emissions by approximately 5 to 10% to induce a cleaner environment.
+They have been designed to operate with superior fuel efficiency in mind, hence reducing emissions by approximately 5 to 10% to induce a cleaner environment.

-The downside to this technology, is that they require newly developed automotive batteries to withstand the constant idle-stop-start demands, especially in city grid-lock driving conditions.
+The downside to this technology is that they require newly developed automotive batteries to withstand the constant idle-stop-start demands, especially in city grid-lock driving conditions.

 The batteries suited to this type of application need to withstand the following driving conditions:

 - The battery plates manufactured with extra thickness.

 - The active material/paste is of higher density.

 - Advanced/Superior negative battery plate additives.